When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

 5. In-store contests

 Have you ever gone to trivia at a local bar?
 In essence, this is a contest.
-Offer gift cards to your store to the winners of competitions you can host in your physical space.
+You can offer gift cards to your store to the winners of competitions you can host in your physical space.

 You don’t have to limit your options to trivia.
 Consider hosting a spelling bee, gingerbread-house-making competition, costume contest, scavenger hunt, or karaoke competition.